-Our Program
+Our Programs

 Our Daily Rhythm

 The following is an example of how our day runs at Miss Parker's Preschool.
-Our schedule provides a structured yet flexible framework to support children’s development and readiness for formal schooling, emphasising social, emotional, cognitive, and physical growth throughout the day.
+Our schedule provides a structured yet flexible framework to support children’s development and readiness for formal schooling, emphasising social, emotional, cognitive and physical growth throughout the day.
 Adjustments may be made based on specific program goals and the unique needs of the children and families involved at our preschool.

 Programs at a Glance